|Dr Graham Hagan

 The IM&T Administrator is responsible for data entry and general administration of the computer system.

 Sue is responsible for summarising the new patient notes that come into the surgery, and for general administration.

 Alison assists the Practice Manager in maintaining the surgery accounts.

 The Attached Team

-Referrals to the District Nurse are made by the GP or the Hospital.
-As well as direct nursing care the District Nurse will advise and assist carers looking after ill relatives or friends.
-She will also refer to other agencies of care such as; The MacMillan Nursing services, Social services, Night Shared Care, Help the Aged, Home equipment loan point and the occupational therapist.
+Referrals to the District Nurses are made by the GP or the Hospital.
+As well as direct nursing care the District Nurses will advise and assist carers looking after ill relatives or friends.
+They will also refer to other agencies of care such as; The MacMillan Nursing services, Social services, Night Shared Care, Help the Aged, Home equipment loan point and the occupational therapist.

 Antenatal classes are available day or evening at the hospital via a booking system arranged via Julia.
 We like to offer an extensive Obstetric programme including home birth option and early discharge from hospital.

 The Age UK Footcare specialist is able to help with those over 65 year patients who are unable to look after the every day care of their feet for whatever reason including Diabetic care.
 Please contact reception for more details.